Lavender Scare: Experiences of men and women

 Johnson argues that lesbians were at less risk of persecution than gay men because "lesbians have traditionally had less access to public space than men and therefore were less vulnerable to arrest and prosecution for their homosexuality."
-However, Madeleine Tress, who worked for the Department of Commerce, was subject to an interrogation about her sexuality in April 1958.
-Following an intense interrogation and admitting homosexual activity in her youth, Tress was forced to resign from her job.
+However, women in governmental positions, such as Madeleine Tress, who worked for the Department of Commerce, were subject to an intense interrogation in April 1958 surrounding her sexuality which was subsequently followed by a confession of homosexual activity in her youth.
+Tress was forced to resign from her job.
+This continued in places of lower positions such as public servant units, most notably to Helen G. James.
+James faced intense examinations into her private and personal life on and off base by the OSI (Office of Special Investigation).
+Following her arrest, OSI investigators threatened to tell James' relatives and friends and forced her to sign her removal from the Air Force with an "undesirable" discharge.